 So when do you know whether you could go for map visualization or not?

-To get the answer to this question you need to follow one thumb rule: Weather another visualization gives you the answer faster or easier?
-If your answer is yes, then map visualization may not suits you better.
+To get the answer to this question you need to follow one thumb rule: Weather another visualization give you the answer faster or easier?
+If your answer is yes, then map visualization may not suit you better.

 Before going to Plot your data on a map you need to be more cautious with the data.
 Your Map visualization should be appealing and data should not be misleading.
 If the data used for visualizing the map is incomplete or wrong one then everything goes in vain.

 You can build multiple types of Maps for analyzing geographic locations.
 Even though if you are a newbie to Tableau, it will help you with its inbuilt capabilities in building the simple point or filled (polygon) maps.

 Before going to build a simple map in tableau you need to have some predefined things.
 The data you are going to use in building maps should contain location data such as latitude, longitude, and location names.